 - View as map

-This scenic and tranquil park on the outskirts of Limavady offers spectacular riverside views...
+This scenic and tranquil park on the outskirts of Limavady offers spectacular riverside views.

 Visitors can learn about the industrial and natural heritage of the area in the museum and countryside centre.
 The remains of buildings used in the linen industry and a restored water wheel can also be seen and much of the original equipment is preserved including ruined water mills used in linen production.
-In addition, find out more about Ulster’s first domestic hydro-electric power station, which operated from here under the guidance of local genius J.E.Ritter.
+In addition, they can find out more about Ulster’s first domestic hydro-electric power station, which operated from here under the guidance of local genius J.E.Ritter.